sidg1215/DesignPatterns/Creational Patterns/Builder Pattern/README.md

-# Builder Pattern
+# Builder design pattern
-## What is the Builder Pattern?
+## What is the Builder design pattern?
-The Builder pattern is used to delegate the creation and modification of an object to a separate class.
+The Builder design pattern is used to delegate the creation and modification of an object to a separate class.
 ## Why would we want to use it?
-Suppose we have a Computer class as such:
+Suppose we have a ```Computer``` class as such:
 ```java
 public class Computer {
     private String motherboard;